Skip to content

 California has made historic progress in transforming its behavioral health system, ranging from expanding access, integrating care, and linking success with housing and community supports.
 But looming federal cuts to Medi-Cal (California’s Medicaid program), enacted under H.R.
 1 — the harmful Republican mega bill — threaten to strip care away from children, youth, adults, and older Californians, causing lasting harm and long-term costs for California communities.

 More than one in three Californians rely on Medi-Cal for essential health care, including life-saving behavioral health services, which encompass mental health care and substance use disorder treatment.
-These services are critical at every stage of life — from school-based mental health services for kids to care for adults navigating trauma, chronic illnesses, or recovery.
+These services range from preventative and lower-acuity care delivered by Medi-Cal Managed Care providers to more acute, high-need treatment delivered by county behavioral health departments.
+They are critical at every stage of life — from school-based mental health services for kids to care for adults navigating trauma, chronic illnesses, or recovery.

 Yet, H.R.
-1 has implemented Medicaid cuts, harmful red tape and administrative barriers, and discriminatory restrictions based on age or immigration status, undermining the very foundation of care millions of Californians need.
+1 has imposed Medicaid cuts, harmful red tape and administrative barriers, and discriminatory restrictions based on age or immigration status, undermining the foundation of care millions of Californians need.
+While H.R.
+1 does not eliminate behavioral health benefits, it will reduce coverage and funding in ways that threaten access, especially for preventative and lower-acuity provided by Medi-Cal providers.
+This will increase demand on county-administrered higher-acute services, placing further strain on the entire behavioral health system.

-The erosion of coverage and Medi-Cal funding restrictions could also destabilize the major interconnected behavioral health reforms state leaders have advanced in recent years, such as CalAIM, BH-CONNECT, the Children and Youth Behavioral Health Initiative, and the voter-approved Behavioral Health Services Act (BHSA), each of which heavily rely on leveraging federal dollars.
+The erosion of coverage and Medi-Cal funding restrictions could also destabilize the major interconnected behavioral health reforms state leaders have advanced in recent years, such as CalAIM, BH-CONNECT, the Children and Youth Behavioral Health Initiative, and the voter-approved Behavioral Health Services Act (BHSA), each of which heavily rely on leveraging federal dollars and were crafted with current coverage levels in mind.

 As Medi-Cal enrollment is poised to decline, the effects will be felt across California’s behavioral health system and these key reforms.
-Counties and health providers will lose critical Medi-Cal reimbursements that sustain community-based services, which will lead to weakened capacity and even more forced reductions in care.
-In practice, H.R.1 threatens to erode the behavioral health system from both sides — reducing coverage while stripping away the funding needed to continue serving those who remain — leaving Californians with mental health and substance use needs with even fewer pathways to treatment.
+Health providers will lose critical Medi-Cal reimbursements that sustain community-based services, which will lead to weakened capacity and even more forced reductions in care.
+In practice, H.R.1 threatens to erode the health system from both sides — reducing coverage while stripping away the funding needed to continue serving those who remain — leaving Californians with mental health and substance use needs with even fewer pathways to treatment and at risk of their conditions worsening.

 These harmful consequences also extend beyond health care.
 Federal cuts and restrictions will weaken California’s homelessness response by making it harder for unhoused people with behavioral health needs to access and maintain Medi-Cal funded services that help them find and keep stable housing.
 They may also impair the state’s ability to pair state funds with federal dollars to bridge behavioral health and housing supports, disrupting the continuity of care and housing for many.